01 of 17

 Dino kale is particularly well suited to braising in a bit of broth.
 Or simply blanch it in boiling water and then sauté it in olive oil with garlic and a chile or two, if you like.
 A sprinkle of salt and a squirt of lemon are nice, too.

 Mustard greens are the greens of the mustard plant.
 The leaves have a sharp, bright flavor that may just remind you of mustard seeds at their greenest and most piquant.
 You can mellow the flavor by blanching them in salted boiling water for a minute or two, draining, and then using them.
 Or sauté them as-is for a sharper flavor.Continue to 9 of 17 below.

 Pea greens, a.k.a. pea shoots, are the green vines that yield green pea pods later in the season.
 Look for these tangled masses of greens in late spring and early summer as farmers prune back their green pea plants and bring big tumbled masses to farmers markets and Asian markets.
 Some specialty markets are starting to carry them, but they are not well suited to traditional supermarkets since they go bad so quickly.

-Look for bright pea green vines without fresh, vibrant looking leaves.
+Look for bright pea green vines with fresh, vibrant looking leaves.
 Avoid vines with brown or mushy ends or damaged leaves.
 Pea greens should be used within a day or two after buying them.
-In the meantime, store them loosely wrapped in plastic in the refrigerator.
+Store them loosely wrapped in plastic in the refrigerator.

 How to Cook Pea Greens